Family Tree >

 The funeral was held from St. Peter's and Paul's church yesterday at 10 a.m. with interment in Fish Creek cemetery.

-Hoffert, George - Death (click for original image)
+Hoffert, George A. - Death

 15 DEC 1966 - WATERTOWN DAILY TIMES - WATERTOWN, NY